Money to learn for full-time higher education courses

 What's Available?

-Most people who go to Higher Education apply to Student Finance for
+Most people who go to Higher Education apply to Student Finance England (SFE) for

-These have to be paid back, but not until the course is finished.
+These have to be paid back and interested is added, but you don't have to pay anything back until the course is finished.

-Apply online through gov.uk/student-finance usually from Feb/March.
+Apply online through gov.uk/student-finance 23rd March.
 You can start your application without having confirmed a UCAS place.

 Repaying the Loan